mixelpixel/Lambda-University/BrownBag/readme.md

         - if T, then F ---> F
         - if F, then T ---> T <--- principle of explosion!!!
 From falsehood, anything follows - oh no!!!!!
         - if F, then F ---> T
     3. Logic can quickly get weird and very unintuitive, but an important notion is the idea of syntax devoid of semantics (of meaning).
 This is the means by which computers utilize the meaningless sequences of binary state changes to get things done.
-No muss and fuss with ambiguities, just either on or off, high voltage or low voltage, crushed beer can, uncrushed beer can.
+No muss and fuss with ambiguities, just either on or off, high voltage or low voltage, crushed beer can, uncrushed beer can; dead fish/live fish.
 No in between.
 In much the same way that the world is made up of mindless, meaningless wave-particles in fields of force, computation uses the flow of meaningless strings of binary, semantic-free states and the computer scientist and engineer implement this flow in such a way that it is useful.

 ### For an elementary example
-  1. given what I know (i.e. my background) about the console, if I type a command, it is my hypothesis that entering that command will return a result.
+  1. given what I already understand about the console, if I type a command, it is my hypothesis that entering that command will return a result.
     - if you want, you can all fire up node in your console and test the hypothesis that `true && true` will return `true`...)
   2. ...and yes, this is really basic stuff √
   3. Say I can make a knowledge claim, e.g. "it is true that when I enter this command, such and such results will follow."